 This document provides an overview of the technical aspects of using WebControlTM PLC.
+Version 3.02.xy firmare is for WebControl 8 hardware rev 2.2.2 board.
 It describes the inputs and outputs offered by the PLC version of the WebControlTM hardware and firmware.
-The WebControl PLC Programming Guide is found in chapter 6 of this document.
-Function, usage and syntax as well as many examples are provided there to help you get started.
-WebControlTM PLC is different from the earlier WebControlTM BRE firmware.
+The WebControl PLC function, usage and syntax as well as many examples are provided there to help you get started.
 The PLC version of firmware provides greater flexibility in I/O control; but in return, expects user to learn programming concepts and write an assembly like PLC program.
 A PLC program has the ability to read write and compare values of the available inputs, outputs, variables and timers.
 With a PLC program loaded and running, WebControlTM PLC can operate on its own, without a network connection.
 The PLC programming module and programming guide are provided for a learn-on-your own experience.
 Assistance in writing or debugging PLC code is not provided as part of the regular technical support for WebControlTM PLC configuration.
+WebControlTM PLC 3-02-18d firmware does not replace 3-02-18b firmware.
+3-02-18b supports DS2438 sensor, 3-0218d removed DS2438 support, but added I2C and SPI bus.